 Or you can use environment variables

-# custom http server settings export DRONE_SERVER_PORT="" export DRONE_SERVER_SSL_KEY="" export DRONE_SERVER_SSL_CERT="" # session settings export DRONE_SESSION_SECRET="" export DRONE_SESSION_EXPIRES="" # custom database settings export DRONE_DATABASE_DRIVER="" export DRONE_DATABASE_DATASOURCE="" # github configuration export DRONE_GITHUB_CLIENT="" export DRONE_GITHUB_SECRET="" export DRONE_GITHUB_OPEN=false # github enterprise configuration export DRONE_GITHUB_ENTERPRISE_CLIENT="" export DRONE_GITHUB_ENTERPRISE_SECRET="" export DRONE_GITHUB_ENTERPRISE_API="" export DRONE_GITHUB_ENTERPRISE_URL="" export DRONE_GITHUB_ENTERPRISE_PRIVATE_MODE=false export DRONE_GITHUB_ENTERPRISE_OPEN=false # bitbucket configuration export DRONE_BITBUCKET_CLIENT="" export DRONE_BITBUCKET_SECRET="" export DRONE_BITBUCKET_OPEN=false # gitlab configuration export DRONE_GITLAB_URL="" export DRONE_GITLAB_CLIENT="" export DRONE_GITLAB_SECRET="" export DRONE_GITLAB_SKIP_VERIFY=false export DRONE_GITLAB_OPEN=false # email configuration export DRONE_SMTP_HOST="" export DRONE_SMTP_PORT="" export DRONE_SMTP_FROM="" export DRONE_SMTP_USER="" export DRONE_SMTP_PASS="" # worker nodes # these are optional.
+# custom http server settings export DRONE_SERVER_PORT="" export DRONE_SERVER_SSL_KEY="" export DRONE_SERVER_SSL_CERT="" # custom database settings export DRONE_DATABASE_DRIVER="" export DRONE_DATABASE_DATASOURCE="" # enable users to self-register export DRONE_REGISTRATION_OPEN=false # github configuration export DRONE_GITHUB_CLIENT="" export DRONE_GITHUB_SECRET="" # github enterprise configuration export DRONE_GITHUB_ENTERPRISE_CLIENT="" export DRONE_GITHUB_ENTERPRISE_SECRET="" export DRONE_GITHUB_ENTERPRISE_API="" export DRONE_GITHUB_ENTERPRISE_URL="" export DRONE_GITHUB_ENTERPRISE_PRIVATE_MODE=false # bitbucket configuration export DRONE_BITBUCKET_CLIENT="" export DRONE_BITBUCKET_SECRET="" # gitlab configuration export DRONE_GITLAB_URL="" # email configuration export DRONE_SMTP_HOST="" export DRONE_SMTP_PORT="" export DRONE_SMTP_FROM="" export DRONE_SMTP_USER="" export DRONE_SMTP_PASS="" # worker nodes # these are optional.
 If not specified Drone will add # two worker nodes that connect to $DOCKER_HOST export DRONE_WORKER_NODES="tcp://0.0.0.0:2375,tcp://0.0.0.0:2375"

 Or a combination of the two: